cleesmith/cleesmith.github.io/README.md

 # [Blog](https://cleesmith.github.io/)
-blog about life, death, spirit, reviews, books, videos
+blog about life, death, spirit, reviews of books and videos